 Plastic bags were the first to face widespread criticism.

 In 2007, San Francisco banned single-use plastic bags.
-Then in 2014, the entire state of California followed suit.
+Then in 2016, the entire state of California followed suit.
+By 2024, Colorado will have their plastic bag (and foam container) ban in place.

-Austin, Boston, Chicago, and Seattle have also banned single-use plastic bags, and many cities, including New York, Boulder, and Washington, DC, have enacted fees for use of recycled paper or plastic bags.
+Boston, Portland, New York, and Seattle have also banned single-use plastic bags.
+And many cities, including Chicago and Washington, DC, have enacted fees for use of recycled paper or plastic bags.

 Other countries have also begun to ban plastics, and some impose stiff fines or penalties.